Things to do in Westward Ho! Devon include finding wildlife in the rock pools, you will find shrimps, crabs, winkles, fish and more

 Rock pooling is a great way to spend some time in Westward Ho! plus a perfect way to get kids engaged with nature.
 The rock pools in Westward Ho! are really easy to access and are teeming with life, especially in the summer months.

 Easy rock pooling, but still some amazing rock pools, can be found around the sea water swimming pool off the promenade, 3 hours after high water to 3 hours before high water.
-Just beside the sea water pool we have the old concrete sewer pipe (pictured beside), this can be walked on easily (take care as it can get slippy in places, see safety advise).
-This whole area has some brilliant rock pools to explore and are relatively easy and safe to get too for young ones and those less mobile (marked with white circle on the map below).
+Just beside the sea water pool we have the old concrete sewer pipe, pictured, this can be walked on easily (take care as it can get slippy in places, see safety advise).
+This whole area has some brilliant rock pools to explore and are relatively easy and safe to get too for young ones and those less mobile, marked with white circle on the map.

-The rock pools in the village and spread over a wide area
+The rock pools in the village are spread over a wide area, you can find lots of nature if you know what to look for.

 When off Rock Pooling, by following this simple safety advise, it will make sure you get the most out of your day without the need to encounter the RNLI or Coastguards!